yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/yazi.md

 If your `append_previewers` contains wildcard `url` rules (`"*"` or `"*/"`), they will always take precedence over the default wildcard rules as the fallback.

-Yazi comes with the these previewer plugins:
+Yazi comes with these previewer plugins:

 - folder: bridge between the Yazi filesystem and the preview
 - code: bridge between built-in code highlighting and the preview, providing async concurrent rendering